-Millennials, an abbreviation for millennial generation, is a term used by demographers to describe a segment of the population born between 1980 and 2000 (approximately).
-Sometimes referred to in the media as "Generation Y," millennials are the children of the post-WWII baby boomer generation.
+Millennials, an abbreviation for millennial generation, is a term used by demographers to describe a segment of the population that came to maturity around the year 2000.
+Sometimes referred to in the media as "Generation Y," millennials followed Generation X and are the children of the post-WWII baby boomer generation.

 A few things about millennials: